Seven solutions when your baby won’t latch

 You can try lots of different positions for feeding.
 It could be that after giving birth, you only knew of one breastfeeding position, but there are, in fact, hundreds!

 Potentially, your baby can feed all the way around the clock face of the breast.
-Have a look at the information relating to positioning that will help your baby to feel stable and promote all of those reflexes that will help him to latch in the best possible way.
+Look at the information relating to positioning that will help your baby to feel stable and promote all of those reflexes that will help him to latch in the best possible way.

 If you have tried the above suggestions and your baby is still not latching just yet, a useful tool can be a nipple shield, a thin silicon flexible shield.
 The shield fits over the nipple and areola area and will provide a firm stimulus in your baby’s mouth, which reaches to the roof of his mouth and consequently will aid the mechanics of the latch.